CodingForMoney/MXBridge/README.md

 * `MXWebviewContext` : A context for global setting.
 * `MXWebviewBridge` : The bridge connected Objective-C and JavaScript.
 UIWebview will hold a `MXWebviewBridge` instance within the lifecycle.
 * `MXWebviewPlugin` : Objective-C plugin which provide functions for JavaScript.
 A plugin has some functions. `js` will specify the plugin and function to call Native.
-* `MXCallNativeInvocation` : Storing Information for one call from JavaScript to Objective-C.
+* `MXNativeInvocation` : Storing Information for one call from JavaScript to Objective-C.
 * `MXNativeMethod` : Storing Native method info.
 * `MXWebviewPluginConfig` : Store Native plugin info.